 - How and to whom will the profits be distributed?

-Karl Kossmann, co-founder of the WALA Foundation and WALA employee since 1952, recalls: “In the 1950s, we didn’t have a managing director; we were shareholders. ...
+Karl Kossmann, co-founder of the WALA Foundation and WALA employee from 1952 until his death in 2015, recalled: “In the 1950s, we didn’t have a managing director; we were shareholders. ...
 Then, something happened that was of great importance to both me and WALA: we had to resolve the question of company ownership in a thoroughly different manner to how we had done so previously. … It was all about the company’s equity, which we referred to as the social capital.
 The new Articles of Association established that this social capital cannot be bequeathed.
 Likewise, the legal title that you hold as a shareholder cannot be bequeathed to a biological heir.”

 „We had the idea of running